mnberthe/aws-solutions-architect-associate-notes/README.md

 - Protect against unintended deletes (ability to restore a version)
 - Easy roll back to previous version
 - With versioning, all versions of an object are stored and can be retrieved, including deleted objects.
+- When you DELETE an object, all versions remain in the bucket and Amazon S3 inserts a __delete marker__.
+- You can permanently delete an object by specifying the version you want to delete.
+Only the owner of an Amazon S3 bucket can permanently delete a version.
 - Versioning can only be suspended once it has been enabled.

 __Amazon S3 – Replication__